The 8 best long-lasting lipsticks that stay put all day long - tested by beauty editors

 How to make lipstick last longer

-The trick to applying a long-lasting lipstick (and getting it to stay put) is to prepare well: "Give your lip plenty of moisture before using a lip scrub to help create a smooth base," advises Dominic Skinner, Global Senior Artist for MAC Cosmetics.
+The trick getting lipstick – even a long-lasting formula – is to prepare well.
+"Give your lip plenty of moisture before using a lip scrub to help create a smooth base," advises Dominic Skinner, Director of Artistry for MAC Cosmetics.
 This will create a smooth canvas for your lipstick.
-Think of this like painting a fence; you wouldn't paint straight onto the raw wood, you’d first sand it down.
+Think of this like painting a fence; you wouldn't paint straight onto the raw wood, you’d sand it down first.

-Another age-old beauty technique for improving lipstick longevity is to apply one coat, blot it with a tissue, then apply another.
-This layers the colour and results in a much longer wear time – our grandmothers were onto something with that one.
+Another age-old beauty technique for boosting lipstick's longevity is to apply one coat, blot it with a tissue, then apply another coat.
+This means you layer the colour evenly, yielding a much longer wear time.
+Our grandmothers were onto something with that one.

 Our expert panel

 Amelia is an experienced shopping editor with a specialism in beauty and fashion who has written for woman&home, Marie Claire UK, OK!, New!, and Notion.
-During her time as woman&home's fashion and beauty writer, Amelia tested hundreds of products to sort the best from the rest, and has a particular penchant for hardworking makeup.
+During her time as woman&home's fashion and beauty writer, Amelia tested hundreds of products to sort the best from the rest.
+She has a particular penchant for hard-working makeup and was the main tester for this guide.

-MAC Global Senior Artist Dominic Skinner creates makeup like an art form on the world's most famous faces, from backstage at fashion week to glossy photoshoots, red carpets and live events.
+MAC's Director of Artistry Dominic Skinner creates makeup like an art form on the world's most famous faces, from backstage at fashion week to glossy photoshoots, red carpets and live events.
+He is also a judge on the BBC show Glow Up and the author of Dominic Skinner's Glowography: A Practical Guide to New Makeup.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.